jaanekaraster/30-day-map-challenge-23/README.md

 ## Day 16: Oceania
 ![day16 image](https://jaanekaraster.github.io/30-day-map-challenge-23/day16_oceania/day16.png)

 Oppenheimer marked the start of the nuclear age--tests which led to the forced migration of Pacific Islander populations and the contamination of marine life across the region.
+This map aimed to communicate both the scale of these tests and of the Pacific Ocean itself.
+Multiple lengths of the United States could fit inside the South Pacific and you still wouldn't reach Asia!

 [Felt map](https://rebrand.ly/knfqe40)